alessio-buda/AN2DL-project/README.md

 This project has been realized as part of the **Artificial Neural Networks and Deep Learning** course, held at Politecnico di Milano (academic year 2023-24).

 ## Team members
-- Alessio Buda - alesssio.buda@mail.polimi.it
+- Alessio Buda
-- Dario Mazzola - dario.mazzola@mail.polimi.it
+- Dario Mazzola
-- Gabriele Munafo' - gabriele.munafo@mail.polimi.it
+- Gabriele Munafo'

 ## Course Instructors
 - Prof. Giacomo Boracchi